Amazon Appstore Listing and Promotion Policy

 Amazon tests submitted apps as part of the review process before publishing apps to the Amazon Appstore.
 If Amazon is not able to test your in-app content, Amazon will not publish your app.

 Two common causes could prevent Amazon from being able to test your app's content:

 - Not providing Amazon with test login credentials, if required.

 For apps that require users to login before use, provide Amazon with a set of test login credentials in the Testing Instructions field during app submission.
-See Step 7: Add Other Information of the app submission workflow.
+See Step 4: Review and Submit of the app submission workflow.

 Additionally, providing the appropriate login credentials to your app will enable Amazon to provide more directed feedback with regards to any app testing failures.

 The metadata for your app must be accurate, must not include any IP or copyright violations, must not contain any app or in-app item (IAP) pricing, and must not contain any Amazon Standard Identification Numbers (ASINs).
 Metadata includes the following information and assets for your app:

 - App Title